 For a family member who has been hospitalized and is now facing mobility loss, discharge plans can feel overwhelming.
 There may be physical therapy to coordinate and home health care to research.
 While in discussion with your loved one’s physicians, be sure to consider their ability to get into and out of their home.

-Ramps should not be overlooked as part of a discharge plan.
+Wheelchair ramps should not be overlooked as part of a discharge plan.
 A safe ramp will allow your family member to return to the comfort of their homes to continue their recovery.

-If you or a loved one is facing a need for a ramp, whether for long-term mobility care or short-term recovery needs, National Ramp can ensure Freedom Now.
+If you or a loved one is facing a need for a handicap ramp, whether for long-term mobility care or short-term recovery needs, National Ramp can ensure Freedom Now.